contensis/docs-management-http/projects/create-a-project.md

 #### Maximum id length

-The id of the project cannot be longer than 25 characters.
+The id of the project cannot be longer than 40 characters.

+#### Maximum name length

+The name of the project cannot be longer than 40 characters.

 ### Remarks